-Denver Police admit shooting man who 'wielded' black marker
+Denver police admit shooting man who 'wielded' black marker

-An unarmed Denver man who was shot and killed by Denver police just over a week ago had a magic marker in his pocket.
+An unarmed Denver man who was shot and killed by Denver police just over a week ago had a magic marker in his hand.

 Denver Police Chief Ron Thomas told The Denver Gazette Monday that the officer who shot 36-year-old Brandon Cole thought that the marker was a knife but that Cole "was in essence unarmed, and that makes this tough."